andersfylling/disgord/CONTRIBUTING.md

 `go test ./... -race`

 Do not overdo it.
 Hardening something that interacts with the Discord API is forced to be rewritten, and possibly tests deleted as discord can suddenly change something.
-Public functions must be tested, but internal logic does not need a direct test as that allows the internal logic to be refactored in a productive manner.
-If it's complex logic large function, then yes, definitely test that.
+Public functions should however be well tested.

 In Disgord you will see both local unit tests and unit tests that verify directly against the Discord API.
 Note that the "live" tests (that depends on the Discord API) needs to be activated through environment variables.
 However, these should only be run when some breaking changes to the REST implementation changes.
 You will most likely never have to worry about it.